aklipf/academic.github.io/content/publications/empnn-aaai23.md

----
++++
-title: "Equivariant message passing neural network for crystal material discovery"
+title = "Equivariant message passing neural network for crystal material discovery" date = 2023-02-01 authors = ["A. Klipfel", "Z. Bouraoui", "O. Peltre", "Y. Fregier", "N. Harrati", "A. Sayede"] [extra] location = "Washington D.C., United States" publisher = "AAAI 2023" pdf = "/articles/empnn-aaai23.pdf"
----
++++

+# Equivariant message passing neural network for crystal material discovery

 This article is about how to construct an equivariant action on the lattice of a crystal (periodic material).
 It also discusses the $\text{SL}_3(\mathbb{Z})$ group action on crystals.

 How to cite: